 LLCA Dyslexia Center

-The LLCA Dyslexia Center is a special division of Lindsay Lane Christian Academy established to help families with dyslexic children.
-It is directed by Mrs. Cindy Hall, who has thirty years of experience as a teacher and tutor.
-Mrs. Hall and all the Dyslexia Center tutors are trained to use the Orton-Gillingham method. .
+The LLCA Dyslexia Center is a special division of Lindsay Lane Christian Academy established to help families of students with dyslexia.
+It is directed by Mrs. Ginger Ward, who has sixteen years of experience as a teacher and director.
+Mrs. Ward and all the Dyslexia Center tutors are trained to use the Orton-Gillingham method.

-The LLCA Dyslexia Center program is for students in grades K-6 that have been identified as dyslexic.
+The LLCA Dyslexia Center program is for students in grades K-6th grade that have been identified as dyslexic.
 Students are anchored in a mainstream classroom and receive daily instruction in language, reading, spelling, and penmanship in a small group setting with an Orton-Gillingham trained teacher.
 Additionally, students receive private tutoring from an Orton-Gillingham trained tutor twice each week as part of their school day.
+Continued tutoring for students with dyslexia is available for students in grades 7-12.

 How Do Awareness Activities Help?